jadenguyen/empirical-methods/README.md

 Private repo for ECON 8855

 Notes for using this setup:
-- To preview the webstite locally, navigate to `/docs` and run `bundle exec jekyll serve`.
+- To preview the website locally, navigate to `/docs` and run `bundle exec jekyll serve`.